MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-diagnostics.md

       - **Last attempt at**: Displays the date and time of the last attempt for assigning the work item was made.

   > [!NOTE]
-  > Assignment trace provides details only if highest or round robin assignment methods have been used.
+  > Assignment trace provides details only if the highest capacity or round robin assignment method has been used.

     :::image type="content" source="media/agent-assignment-trace.png" alt-text="Information about assignment trace.":::